Mercedes Sprinter van review

 The real highlight of the Sprinter Mk3 is its updated cabin.
 There's been an effort to introduce some of Mercedes' car tech here, and while hard-wearing plastics are still present, there are more concessions to luxury than ever before.
 There's more soundproofing around the cabin, and this includes a flock finish for the roof lining and bulkhead behind the seats to reduce noise, while a plywood lining in the panel vans helps to reduce cabin noise when you hit bumps in the road.

 The dashboard is well laid out, and higher spec models get soft-touch plastics in the right places to make the Sprinter feel more comfortable.
 Go for a Sprinter with electric seat adjustment and you get a set of controls placed on the door, just like Mercedes’ passenger cars.

-The other highlight of the new Sprinter is that it has been launched in conjunction with Mercedes PRO, the company's new fleet management software.
-Every Sprinter that comes off the production line will be fitted with a communication module that means it's ready to be connected to a fleet management system.
+The other highlight of the new Sprinter is that it has been launched in conjunction with Mercedes Pro, the company's new fleet management software.
+Every Sprinter that comes off the production line is fitted with a communication module that means it's ready to be connected to a fleet management system.
 This can be tailored to suit the needs of every user, from a sole trader that needs to contact their local Mercedes centre, to a fleet manager in charge of hundreds of vehicles that need to be kept on the road to keep business moving.

 Mercedes will initially offer eight different Mercedes Pro systems to cater for assorted business needs, and the idea is to simplify fleet management and communication between managers and drivers.
 The software is app-based, and because it uses Android as its operating system, Mercedes has made it open-source, so that different customers can tailor the software to suit their needs.